-The First Third starts off with flavors of bitter earth, cedar and dark coffee with just a tiny amount of spice on the lips.
-For the first ten or so puffs, the bitterness was actually quite strong, but then gradually fades into the background, replaced by stronger amounts of the flavors above.
-Strength of the Graycliff-made cigar is negligible at this point, and the burn and draw are fine.
+The first third starts off with flavors of bitter earth, cedar and dark coffee with just a tiny amount of spice on the lips.
+For the first 10 or so puffs, the bitterness is actually quite strong, but then gradually fades into the background, replaced by stronger amounts of the flavors above.
+The strength of the Graycliff-made cigar is negligible at this point and the burn and draw are fine.

-The Final Third continues the downward trend of the Mike Ditka, just mushy, bitter and pretty much crappy.
+The final third continues the downward trend of the Mike Ditka, just mushy, bitter and pretty much crappy.
 It’s still not strong at all, I would call it a mild plus by the end of the Churchill.
-Honestly, a pretty crappy way to end a cigar.
+Honestly, a pretty poor way to end a cigar.

 - There were rumors when this cigar was released that the Graycliff Mike Ditka Championship Series cigar was just a rebanded Professionale (Blue Label), although there has never been confirmation of that.
 For those wondering, the blend descriptions are the same.